Tea: Cultivation and harvesting

 Two principal varieties are used: Camellia sinensis var. sinensis, which is used for most Chinese, Formosan and Japanese teas, and C. sinensis var. assamica, used in Pu-erh and most Indian teas (but not Darjeeling).
 Within these botanical varieties, many strains and modern clonal varieties are known.
 Leaf size is the chief criterion for the classification of tea plants, with three primary classifications being: Assam type, characterised by the largest leaves; China type, characterised by the smallest leaves; and Cambodian type, characterised by leaves of intermediate size.
 The Cambodian-type tea (C. assamica subsp. lasiocaly) was originally considered a type of Assam tea.
-However, later genetic work showed that it is a hybrid between Chinese small-leaf tea and Assam-type tea.
-Darjeeling tea appears to be a hybrid between Chinese small-leaf tea and Assam-type large-leaf tea.
+However, later genetic work showed that it is a hybrid between Chinese small-leaf tea and Assam-type large-leaf tea.
+Darjeeling tea appears to be another hybrid of the same sort.